civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 11. Given that method parameters act as local variables when the method runs, would having a parameter named `status` interfere with our top-level variable `status`?
 Access the value of `status`.
 Was it affected?

 This is by no means an exhaustive exploration of local variables, but it should provide a foundation for understanding how changes in scope affect the visibility of local variables.
-The key take away is that anytime scope changes, there is also a change in the set of local variables which are visible.
+The key takeaway is that anytime scope changes, there is also a change in the set of local variables which are visible.

 ### Release 3: Instance Variable
 We've worked with instance variables in previous challenges.
 Instance variables are named beginning with `@`.
 For example, `@name`, `@date_of_birth`, etc.  We use them to hold state for individual objects.
-If we have a class `Employee`, we would use instance variables to hold the name of each unique instance of `Employee`.
+If we have a class `Employee`, we would use the instance variable `@name` to hold the name of each unique instance of `Employee`.

 The visibility of instance variables is very limited.
 They are only visible to the object to which they belong.
 As we remember from the [accessor methods challenge], if we want an object to share the values of its instance variables, we create accessor methods to expose them.